Felipe Gutiérrez: Coaching career

 In December 2024, Gutiérrez graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).
 In January 2025, he joined the technical staff of Cristian Paulucci in Peruvian club Sport Boys and next Deportes La Serena.

-On 26 August 2025, Gutiérrez was appointed as the manager of Quintero Unido in the Chilean Tercera A.
+On 26 August 2025, Gutiérrez was appointed as the manager of Quintero Unido in the Chilean Tercera A. After returning to Sport Boys as assistant of Jaime de la Pava in December 2025, he returned to Chile few days later and assumed as manager of Deportes La Serena in the Liga de Primera.

 Personal life

 Born in Quintero, Chile, Gutiérrez grew up with six–half sisters, which three of them came from his father side and the three other came from his mother side.
 Because of Pinochet, his father fled to live in Netherlands, and two of his half–sisters from his father side continued to live there.
 Gutiérrez has an older brother, Orlando Gutiérrez, who is also a footballer.
 However, unlike Felipe, Orlando have so far spent most of his career, playing for clubs in Chile.
 He is also the uncle of the Dutch golfer Nicolás Blaha Gutierrez, who was with the Feyenoord youth ranks.

 Gutiérrez speaks Spanish and upon moving to Twente, he began learning Dutch, having stated he had been taking Dutch lessons twice a week.
 Gutiérrez also has a wife, Carla, and a son, Matias.
 In April 2016, Gutiérrez became a father for a second time when his wife gave birth to another son, Gael.

 Gutiérrez has a school named after him in the city of Lautaro.